github/docs/content/billing/managing-billing-for-your-products/managing-billing-for-github-actions/viewing-your-github-actions-usage.md

 ## Viewing {% data variables.product.prodname_actions %} usage for your organization

 {% ifversion billing-beta-enterprise %}

-{% note %}
+> [!NOTE]

-**Note:** If your organization belongs to an enterprise enrolled in the Billing {% data variables.release-phases.private_preview %} for {% data variables.product.prodname_actions %}, you will not see {% data variables.product.prodname_actions %} usage on the existing billing pages.
+> If your organization belongs to an enterprise enrolled in the Billing {% data variables.release-phases.private_preview %} for {% data variables.product.prodname_actions %}, you will not see {% data variables.product.prodname_actions %} usage on the existing billing pages.

-{% endnote %}
 {% endif %}

 Organization owners and billing managers can view {% data variables.product.prodname_actions %} usage for an organization.
 For organizations managed by an enterprise account, only the organization owners can view {% data variables.product.prodname_actions %} usage in the organization billing page.